-- upon deposit of each global security, DTC will credit, on its book-entry registration and transfer system, the accounts of participants designated by the initial purchasers with an interest in that global security; and

-- ownership of beneficial interests in the global securities will be shown on, and the transfer of ownership interests in the global securities will be effected only through, records maintained by DTC (with respect to the interests of participants) and by participants and indirect participants (with respect to the interests of persons other than participants).
+- upon deposit of each global security, DTC will credit, on its book-entry registration and transfer system, the accounts of participants designated by the initial purchasers with an interest in that global security; and - ownership of beneficial interests in the global securities will be shown on, and the transfer of ownership interests in the global securities will be effected only through, records maintained by DTC (with respect to the interests of participants) and by participants and indirect participants (with respect to the interests of persons other than participants).

 The laws of some jurisdictions may require that some purchasers of securities take physical delivery of those securities in definitive form.
 Accordingly, the ability to transfer beneficial interests in notes represented by a global security to those persons may be limited.
-In addition, because DTC can act only on behalf of its participants, who in turn act on behalf of persons who hold interests through participants, the ability of a person holding a beneficial interest in a global security to pledge or transfer that interest to persons or entities that do not participate in DTC's system, or to otherwise take actions in respect of that interest.
+In addition, because DTC can act only on behalf of its participants, who in turn act on behalf of persons who hold interests through participants, the ability of a person holding a beneficial interest in a global security to pledge or transfer that interest to persons or entities that do not participate in DTC's system, or to otherwise take actions in respect of that interest, may be affected by the lack of a physical security in respect of that interest.